Insights from the Design and Branding Case Study Theatre

 During Retail Design Expo 2018, the Design & Branding Theatre hosted a series of case-study presentations and panel discussions.
 Companies including EE, Stylus and Adidas took part, and expert speakers from clients and agencies came together to share their experiences and insights on recent projects.

 This was our second year of involvement with the Design and Branding Theatre at RDE.
 We attracted over 600 visitors, with 15 presentations and panel discussions held over two days.
-The following ten themes (we’re not too keen on top-ten lists, but it just so happened that ten themes emerged) captured the prevailing mood and sentiment.
+The following ten themes (we’re not too keen on top-ten lists, but it just so happened that ten themes emerged) captured the prevailing mood and sentiment, as well as the emerging dominance of experiential retail trends.

 The rise of face-to-face retail There’s a growing demand for knowledgeable, empathetic customer service in store.
 With more customers heading into store to interact with staff face to face, retailers are looking at how retail environments can empower and inspire staff to create better in-store customer experiences.